trchopan/chop.dev/content/posts/near-line-connect-script.md

 Then I will sign in using my NEAR wallet.

-Ok so the sign in preparation is finish.
+After the sign in preparation finishs.

 And then I will request the Signature to make my Certification valid.

-And then sent to the blockchain.
+And then send the transaction to the blockchain.

 Here it will navigate me to the NEAR wallet for me to send the transaction.

-With this transaction it also prepared the certificate for me to connect LINE and NEAR.
+With this transaction it certify for me to connect LINE and NEAR.

-Ok. so everything is complete.
+Ok. so after the transaction success, we then navigated back to the app.

+And give it sometime to verify the connection.

+And Success.

 We can enjoy the features of our app.

+(change slide - Application fetures - Faucet)

+### Faucet {#faucet}

-First this is the Faucet tab where LINE tokens are distributed.
-You can request upto 10,000 LINE tokens
+First this is the Faucet

+where LINE tokens are distributed.

+We set a maxium that you can request upto 10,000 LINE tokens per wallet.

-per wallet.
+Now it is open freely so anyone can request the tokens,

+but in real world you can imagine this is as reward for

+some online game to distribute it fairly.

+### Staking {#staking}

+And here is the Staking tab.

+It is a financial service.
-And here is the Staking tab, where you can stake your LINE token and enjoy the high interest rate

-that we have here.
+Where you can stake your LINE token and enjoy the high interest rate that we have here.

+This incentivise the holders of the LINE tokens to keep the token to increase its value.

+### NFT shop {#nft-shop}

 And here comes to the NFT shop.

-You can browse the collection using this "All tokens" tab.
+It is a shop for collectible Non-Fungible Tokens or NFT.

+It sells the NFT for Line items using the LINE tokens above.

-If you click on one it will navigate you to the detail page.
+If you click on one NFT, it will navigate you to the detail page.

-Notice that the you can share this page you your friends or to LINE chat.
-Anyone who visite this link,
+Notice that the you can share this page you your friends or to LINE chat

+using this Share to Line button.

-can check the authenticity of the NFT.
-Even find out who is the owner to contact and if they interest
+Anyone who visite this link can check the authenticity of the NFT.

+Even find out who is the owner and contact him/her to buy it using Line Chat

-can request for a re-purchase as these NFT are resell-able.
+Because these NFT are resellable by the user themself.

-Theses are the 2 button to share the this NFT or to view it on the NEAR blockchain explorer.
+There is another button to view the NFT on the NEAR blockchain explorer

+to further prove the authenticity of the NFT.

-So this NFT already has an owner, let's go back and visit an NFT that we can purchase.
+So this NFT already owned by Tue

+Let's go back and visit an NFT shop and look for what we can purchase.
-If the NFT not yet sold, we can can make a purchase using this button.

-(Click purchase button)
+(change slide - NFT Shop)

+Cony is already taken so I will purchase Sally :D

+To perform a purchase, first I check the price of this NFT,

+which is 1,695 LINE tokens.

+Then I click the "Purchase with LINE tokens" button.

 And here it navigate me to the NEAR wallet to finish the transaction.

+I also give it a check in the transaction details

+that it really cost me 1,695 LINE tokens.

-So I just paid about 3,000 LINE to buy a NFT from the LINE shop.
+So I just use LINE tokens to buy a NFT from the shop.

 And this should give the Authentic Check to show that it's now belong to me.

+I now can be sure that the transaction is verify by Near blockchain

+and the NFT is belong to me.

 ## Conclusion {#conclusion}

 (Change back to the slides - Slide 23)

 Ok, so I think that's it.

-Those were the features of our Concept App that we developed
+That our Concept App that we developed in the last few weeks

-in the last few months during our time learning about blockchain technology and how to
+during our time learning about blockchain technology and how to

 connect it with LINE.

 It was very fun experience and very exciting journey.

-We glad that we can share it with
+We glad that we can share it with you today.

-you today.
 I hope that we will have many more oppotunities to learn more about this technology

 and apply our knowledge.